 S.aureus infections can be difficult to identify using conventional mastitis tests, which rely on detecting the pathogens themselves in milk samples.
 This is because S. aureus only sheds bacteria into milk intermittently, or not at all.

 In contrast, the StaphGold™ ELISA test detects antibodies, which are biomarkers of the animal’s immune response to an S. aureus infection.
 This means of detection allows the StaphGold™ test to provide a level of accuracy that other S. aureus tests cannot.

 The ability to screen herd test samples at a high degree of sensitivity enables a number of valuable benefits, including:

 The test is designed for use on at least two herd tests each lactation, so that multiple data points can be obtained.
 More than one positive result per animal per season is strongly indicative of infection being present.

 The StaphGold™ ELISA test is less expensive than other conventional, less accurate S. aureus tests on the market.
 It also gives farmers the option to test for S. aureus only, when more expensive multiplex-pathogen tests do not.

-Affordability is a key factor in supporting farmers to confidently request that all of their high SCC animals be screened for S. aureus infection.
+Affordability is a key factor in supporting farmers to confidently request that all of their cows be screened for S. aureus infection.
 We are serious about helping farmers protect their revenue and animal welfare from the impacts of contagious mastitis.